 - Profit-sharing based on paid-up capital, simulating a stock investment.
 The distinction is that each member who invests in the business has the right to participate actively in its management.

-- Due to the notarial deed, it is simple to acquire big capital loans.
+- Due to the notarial deed, it is simple to acquire big capital loans (you just need to explore notary seal vs. stamp and choose the most relevant).

 Disadvantages of Firms